José Abreu: 2014: AL Rookie of the Year

-On May 18, Abreu was placed on the 15-day disabled list with tendinitis in his left ankle.
+On May 18, Abreu was placed on the 15-day disabled list (DL) with tendinitis in his left ankle.
 On June 2, Abreu returned from the DL to face the Los Angeles Dodgers.
-In his second at bat after his return, Abreu hit a two-run home run off Dodgers ace Clayton Kershaw.
+In the second at bat after his return, Abreu hit a two-run home run off Dodgers ace Clayton Kershaw.

-On July 6, Abreu was selected to the 2014 MLB All-Star Game along with teammates Alexei Ramírez and Chris Sale.
+On July 6, Abreu was selected to the MLB All-Star Game along with teammates Alexei Ramírez and Chris Sale.
 At the All-Star Break, Abreu had a .292 batting average with 73 RBIs and an MLB-leading 29 home runs.
-During the season, Abreu was named both player of the month and rookie of the month for April & July, being something where no one else in baseball had ever won both awards in the same month twice in one season.
+Abreu was named both the American League (AL) Player of the Month and AL Rookie of the Month for April and July, becoming the first player to win both awards in the same month twice in one season.
 Having won the rookie honor in June, Abreu became only the fourth player to win the Rookie of the Month honor three or more times in a season.

-Abreu finished the season with a White Sox rookie record 36 home runs.
-He won the 2014 Sporting News American League Rookie of the Year Award.
+Abreu finished the season with a club rookie record 36 home runs.
+He won the 2014 Sporting News AL Rookie of the Year Award.
 He was awarded the AL Silver Slugger Award for first basemen, becoming the only White Sox first baseman besides Frank Thomas to ever gain the honor.
 Abreu was unanimously named the 2014 AL Rookie of the Year by the BBWAA on November 10, 2014.